UEFA Euro 2028: Match schedule

 UEFA announced the tournament schedule on 12 November 2025, which did not include kick-off times.
-All matches will kick-off at 14:00, 17:00 and 20:00 local time, with the exact times to be confirmed following the final draw.
+All matches will kick off at 14:00, 17:00 and 20:00 local time, with the exact times to be confirmed following the final draw.

 The opening match of the tournament will be played at Millennium Stadium in Cardiff on 9 June 2028, to involve hosts Wales should they qualify.
-Stadiums will host matches in at least two different groups in order to "provide local fans with a variety of teams playing in their host city".
+Stadiums will host matches in at least two groups in order to "provide local fans with a variety of teams playing in their host city".
 The round of 16 will be played in all host venues apart from Wembley, while each host country will stage a quarter-final fixture.
 To ensure sporting fairness and equal treatment, the winners of the round of 16 will play their quarter-final fixtures in a different venue.
 The semi-finals (4 and 5 July) and final (9 July) will be played at Wembley Stadium in London.

 In each of the groups, position 1 in the schedule is reserved for the "group head", who are scheduled to play their group matches at one or more pre-selected venues.
 The four host nations and Northern Ireland have a group head position reserved should they be qualified by the time of the final draw.
 The remaining group head position(s) will be randomly assigned to Pot 1 team(s) in the final draw.
 The group head positions were allocated as follows: